 Have you spent more time looking at an infographic than you spent skimming the rest of the article?
 Infographics are an excellent vehicle for microlearning.
 These types of graphics are not only visually more appealing than a page full of words but can convey information in a fraction of the time.

-Need to upload a file to your new ExaVault business file sharing account?
-Just check out this infographic:
+For example, say you need to upload a file to your new ExaVault business file sharing account, Just check out this infographic:

 Take a few minutes to look this over, and now you’re ready to upload files!